Can a stronger doctor-patient relationship lead to better health for you?

 Let him or her know about any new symptoms you’re having, and bring a list of all the medicines you are taking.
 You may want to take some time to write down a brief health history before your appointment to help you remember the details.

 Remember, well-being is about more than just physical health.
 Are you feeling stressed?
 Are you experiencing major life changes?
 Although you may feel like these types of things aren't important to your doctor, emotions can affect your health in many ways.

-What may be the most important advice to know when you visit the doctor is to speak up.
-You need to let your doctor know if you don't understand something.
-Sometimes doctors may talk about something in medical or technical terms.
-Asking your doctor to put things in plain English doesn't mean you're not smart.
-It means you want to be clear about what your doctor is telling you.
+Speak up!
+Let your doctor know if you don't understand something or if your doctor uses unfamiliar medical terms.
+Asking your doctor to put things in plain English doesn't mean you're not smart; it means you want to be clear about what your doctor is telling you.

-If you're still unsure about something your doctor said during your visit, tell your doctor you would like more time to talk.
-If your doctor isn't available to help, you should be able to talk to a physician's assistant or a nurse.
-In some cases, you may want to make another appointment with your doctor so that you're sure you understand everything about your health.
+If you're still unsure about something your doctor said during your visit, tell him or her you would like more time to talk.
+If your doctor isn't available, you should be able to talk to a physician's assistant or a nurse.
+In some cases, you may want to schedule an appointment with your doctor that’s focused solely on helping you better understand your health issues.

-Doctors have been known to pass along a lot of information to their patients.
-You may not remember all they tell you so make it easy on yourself.
-Write down anything your doctor may pass along and take them home with you.
-It also helps to bring a friend or family member to make sure you know and understand everything your doctor tells you.
+You may not remember everything your doctor shares with you during your appointment, so make it easy on yourself.
+Write down important information during your visit.
+It also helps to bring a friend or family member to make sure you understand everything your doctor tells you.

-Your doctor also should be contacted if something isn't working right.
-For example, if a medicine your doctor prescribed isn't working, or if you haven't received test results that your doctor ordered, let your doctor know.
+Likewise, if a medicine your doctor prescribed doesn’t seem to be working, or if you haven't received test results that your doctor ordered, let your doctor know.

 Find out why early and regular tests for colorectal cancer can make all the difference, especially for people over age 50.Read about colorectal cancer screenings